ckunte/tce/README.md

 A dissertation submitted by Sneha Bhavsar in 1998 towards partial fulfilment of the requirements for the degree of Bachelor of Architecture.
 This thesis explores ways of improving tourism through the lens of culture and heritage, as a premise, and presents a conceptual case study, including a physical model of a tourist village.

 Archiving is the main purpose of this repository.
 Photographs of the physical models were lost, and is regretted.
-The thesis is available as a PDF document from [Releases section][r].
+The thesis is available as a PDF document from [Releases][r] section.

 [r]: https://github.com/ckunte/tch/releases